 Pedestrians that violate any of the above laws may be guilty of a noncriminal traffic infraction.

 If you are injured as the result of a motor vehicle-pedestrian/bicycle encounter, and are unsure of the laws surrounding that encounter, you need the help of an experienced, aggressive attorney to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & partners are exactly those types of attorneys, always fighting for everything their clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorneys, always fighting for everything their clients are entitled to.
 Their experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows them the ability answer all of your questions in a timely and professional manner and to maximize the value of your case, insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.